Seasickness on a Cruise: 7 Tips to Avoid It

 green apple seasicknes s on a cruise

-Cruisers have little to lose by trying out some of these natural solutions for seasickness before taking medication.
+At the end of the day, cruisers have little to lose by trying out some of these natural solutions for seasickness before taking medication.
 Their low cost and ease of access are appealing.

 Final Thoughts

-Don’t let motion sickness keep you from experiencing what the cruise ships offer.
+Don’t let motion sickness keep you from experiencing what the cruise ships offer!

 Medical Disclaimer: This article is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.